 Practical tips Q Consider in which countries you would want to protect your trade mark - i.e. where would the products or services be sold or used?
 Q Have a look on the Trade Marks section of the UK IPO website (www.ipo.gov.uk).
 Click on 'Trademarks' and then 'Online TM Services' then 'Find Trade Marks' then 'By mark text or image'.
-You can then have a look to see if there are any similar or identical trade marks already registered. 仑 The same website contains details on how to register a trade mark.
-Contact your IP commercialisation organisation - they may be able to put you in contact with a Trade Mark Agent to help with the process. ТМ Use the TM symbol when your trade mark is unregistered.
-R Use the [®] symbol when the trade mark is registered.
+You can then have a look to see if there are any similar or identical trade marks already registered. ↔ The same website contains details on how to register a trade mark.
+Contact your IP commercialisation organisation - they may be able to put you in contact with a Trade Mark Agent to help with the process.
+TM Use the TM symbol when your trade mark is unregistered.
+R Use the ® symbol when the trade mark is registered.
 DO NOT do this before it is registered.
 It can be a criminal offence to do so!

 Could your work or other information or results be useful to someone else if they ever got hold of it?
 Could any of your work be potentially patentable or registrable as a design?
 If the answer to any of these questions is yes, it is important to consider confidentiality.
-Confidentiality is the best way to protect your information and know-how.
+Confidentiality is the best way to protect your Know-How.

-The 'someone else' could be an individual from a company, a member of another research group or someone from another institution or even a friend or relative.
-The information may include chemical formulae, information from laboratory notebooks, experimental techniques, information concerning the programming of equipment or source code.
+The 'someone else' could be an individual from a company.
+They could be a member of another research group or someone from another institution.
+They could even be a friend or relative.
+The information may include results, chemical formulae, information from laboratory notebooks, experimental procedures or techniques, information concerning the handling or programming of equipment or source code.
 It may be personal or commercially sensitive information such as customer lists or results from market research.
 These are just a few examples.